-In support of the University and its goals, the mission of the Office for Institutional Diversity is to facilitate efforts to advance and sustain an organizational culture and climate that welcomes diversity, equity and inclusiveness for all members of the Boston College community.
+In support of the University and its goals, the mission of the Office for Institutional Diversity is to facilitate efforts to advance and sustain an organizational culture and climate that welcomes diversity, equity and inclusion for all members of the Boston College community.
 Our objective, through effective management of diversity, is to create a competitive advantage for the University, and at the same time to help us live out the social justice imperatives inherent in our Jesuit and Catholic heritage.
-Officers of the University and all Deans, Directors, Department Heads, and Managers are responsible and accountable for the proactive implementation of our diversity mission and are expected to exercise leadership towards its achievement.
+Officers of the University and all Deans, Directors, Department Heads, and Managers are responsible and accountable for the proactive implementation of the University's diversity mission and are expected to exercise leadership towards its achievement.

 The Office for Institutional Diversity (OID) was established in the spring of 2004 as the successor to the Office of Affirmative Action, which was established in September 1971, one of the first of its kind in the nation.
 In establishing the OID, the University signaled its commitment to redirect and strengthen its efforts in the area of diversity.

-OID continues to be responsible for coordinating the University's other compliance efforts under various state and federal equal opportunity and affirmative action regulations governing employment and education.
-Our office develops policy statements, provides regular reports on the University's progress and performance, identifies problem areas, and offers problem-solving assistance.
-We monitor affirmative action implementation, consult with enforcement agencies, and counsel employees.
-We also conduct seminars, programs and activities in conjunction with Employee Development Programs, which advance the University's diversity agenda.
+OID continues to be responsible for coordinating the University's other compliance efforts under various state and federal equal opportunity, affirmative action, and Title IX regulations governing employment and education.
+In these areas, our office develops policy statements, provides regular reports on the University's progress and performance, identifies problem areas, and offers problem-solving assistance.
+We also monitor affirmative action implementation, consult with enforcement agencies, and counsel employees.

-Questions about University equal opportunity and affirmative action policy, or about various laws governing these matters, should be directed to our office.
+Questions about our programs or University equal opportunity, affirmative action policy, Title IX, or about various laws governing these matters, should be directed to our office.
 If you have questions about potential or alleged acts of discrimination and harassment, we can provide advice and assistance, or act as a neutral third party to help resolve disputes and conflicts related to such matters.